fzipi/jis-talk/PITCHME.md

 ![DevSecOps by gartner](assets/img/devsecops-gartner.jpg)

-By 2019, more than 70% of enterprise DevSecOps initiatives will have incorporated automated security vulnerability and configuration scanning for open-source components and commercial packages, up from less than 10% in 2016.
-By 2021, DevSecOps practices will be embedded in 80% of rapid development teams, up from 15% in 2017.
+@quote[By 2019, more than 70% of enterprise DevSecOps initiatives will have incorporated automated security vulnerability and configuration scanning for open-source components and commercial packages, up from less than 10% in 2016.
+By 2021, DevSecOps practices will be embedded in 80% of rapid development teams, up from 15% in 2017.]

 ---